-An exception to the overtime calculator would be a custodial/maintenance emergency call-in.
-Staff members responding to the emergency will be compensated for a minimum of 2 hours at the rate of one and one-half times the employee's hourly rate.
+In the case of an custodial/maintenance emergency call in, staff will be compensated for a minimum of 2 hours at the the rate of one and one-half times the employee's hourly rate.

 5. Extra-Curricular Stipends

 Activity assignments will be offered to the individual who, in the sole discretion of the District, is the most qualified applicant.
 The stipend for extra-curricular activities shall be specified in the letter of assignment.
 The letter of assignment shall not be deemed a contract, and individuals holding extra-curricular positions are at-will employees.
 Payments for extra-curricular activities shall be made in accordance with the Support Staff Wage & Benefit Guide.